skazhy/advent/README.md

 Basic performance tests are in `perf`.
 Run tests for certain day with `lein perf $DAY_NUMBER`.

+Some unittests take a while.
+They are marked with `:slow` metadata and are omitted by default.
+Run all tests with `lein test :all`.

 ___

 2017 - &infin; [skazhy](http://karlis.me)